swizzin/docs.swizzin.ltd/docs/dev/setup.md

 dev=true bash /etc/swizzin/setup.sh
 ```
 ### Updating mechanism
-The updater will always reset `/etc/swizzin` to the lastest commit in `master`, which you don't necessarily always want.
+The updater will always reset `/etc/swizzin` to the latest commit in `master`, which you don't necessarily always want.

 We have made a couple ways to make sure that you can skip that, so that you can then manipulate the content of the directory on your own.